Cease comes within 1 out of no-hitter, ChiSox rout Twins

 AP Sports Writer

-Cease got a huge ovation when came out to start the ninth.
-With fans on their feet, he struck out Caleb Hamilton swinging on a 1-2 slider and retired Gilberto Celestino on a fly to center.
+Cease got a huge ovation when he came out to start the ninth.
+With fans standing, he struck out Caleb Hamilton swinging on a 1-2 slider and retired Gilberto Celestino on a fly to center.

-Luis Arraez then dumped a line-drive single into right-center on a 1-1 pitch, ending Cease’s bid for Chicago’s third no-hitter in as many years.
+Luis Arraez, who leads the American League with a .318 average, then dumped a line-drive single into right-center on a 1-1 pitch, ending Cease’s bid for Chicago’s third no-hitter in as many years.
 Lucas Giolito tossed one against Pittsburgh in 2020, and Carlos Rodón did it against Cleveland on April 14, 2021.

 After a meeting on the mound, Cease struck out Kyle Garlick to finish his first career nine-inning complete game.
 He threw a seven-inning shutout against Detroit in 2021.

 Teammates lined up outside the dugout and high-fived Cease as he walked off.
 Fans chanted “Cease!
-Cease!” and he came back out for more cheers.
+Cease!” during a TV interview and showered him with more cheers as he left.

+“It would have meant a lot,” Cease said.
+“It’s obviously an incredibly difficult feat to achieve.
+It definitely would have meant a lot.”

+Cease said he didn’t feel he had his sharpest stuff in the early going.
+He didn’t strike out anyone until the fifth inning, but wound up with seven in the game.
+The right-hander threw 103 pitches, 68 for strikes.

 Cease walked Jake Cave in the third and Gilberto Celestino in the sixth for Minnesota’s only other baserunners.
 Cave was erased when Gary Sanchez bounced into a double play.
 Celestino was stranded when Cease struck out Arraez.

-Cease had seven strikeouts — none until the fifth inning.
-He threw 103 pitches, 68 for strikes.

 Eloy Jiménez, Romy Gonzalez and Elvis Andrus homered as the White Sox rolled to their fourth straight win after losing 10 of 12.
-The defending AL Central champions, who came in trailing division leader Cleveland by three games, pulled within one of second-place Minnesota.
+The defending AL Central champions moved within two games of division leader Cleveland and one of second-place Minnesota.

+“Obviously, this shows how much fight we still have in us,” Cease said.

 Jiménez connected for a three-run shot in the first against Tyler Mahle (6-8).
 Gonzalez added his first career homer in the fourth, a three-run shot off Aaron Sanchez.
 Elvis Andrus tacked on a grand slam against position player Nick Gordon in the eighth.